Yves33/TorchPSC/Readme.md

 5-  Limitations and warning:
 ----------------------------
 + This software has been tested with fedora38 / cupy 12.8
-+ It should theoretically run with cupy 13 (not working on my machine)
++ This software has been tested with windows 10 / cupy 13
-+ It should theoretically work on windows using wsl2 (but not natively)
++ It should theoretically work on windows using wsl2
 + This software is still alpha stage and may crash unexpectedly!

 6- Todo: